edwinsanjaya/bci-finalproject/README.md

 _Describe the methods used to validate the effectiveness and reliability of your BCI system._

-Since we are working on the classifier to determine whether an eye-blink is voluntary and involuntary, we will use the accuracy as the main metrics to determine our BCI system performance
+Since we are working on the classifier to determine whether an eye-blink is voluntary and involuntary, accuracy will be sufficient as the main metrics to determine our BCI system performance

 $$
 \text{Accuracy} = \frac{\text{TP} + \text{TN}}{\text{TP} + \text{TN} + \text{FP} + \text{FN}}